rogiersteehouder/jsonstorage-old/README.md

 (or a directory), it uses `config.json`.

-Any file paths in the configuration file are relative to the instance directory which is give in the configuration file or, when omitted, the directory containing the configuration file.
+Any file paths in the configuration file are relative to the instance directory which is in the configuration file or, when omitted, the directory containing the configuration file.

 If you include a password entry in the security section, it will be hashed and